-Assisted accommodation provider guidelines
+Supported accommodation provider guidelines

-The TAC will periodically review a client's entitlement to supported accommodation to ensure that the level of support and services remain reasonable for the transport accident injury and remains payable under the Act.
+We will periodically review a client's entitlement to supported accommodation to ensure that the level of support and services remain reasonable for the transport accident injury and remains payable under the Act.

 Supported accommodation services

 Supported accommodation is a model of care that responds to the needs of clients who have multiple physical, sensory and/or cognitive disabilities arising from their transport accident injury which impacts significantly on their capacity for independent living.
-The care provided may relate to physical assistance and/or assistance required to address cognitive and psychological issues.
+The care provided may relate to physical assistance and/or support required to address cognitive and psychological issues.

 - are identified as being the most appropriate and enabling response to a client's clinically justified care and support needs,

-- optimise functional independence and actively support the client to achieve their independence goals (see information on the Independence model),
+- optimise functional independence and actively support the client to achieve their independence goals

 - are delivered using a client centred approach.